AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-workflow.md

 ---
-title: Build AEM Forms-based processes with Forms-centric workflow
+title: Forms-centric workflow on OSGi
 description: Use [!DNL AEM Forms] Workflow to automate and rapidly build review and approvals, to start document services
 seo-description: Use [!DNL AEM Forms] Workflow to automate and rapidly build review and approvals, to start document services (For example, to convert a PDF document to another format), integrate with Adobe Sign signature workflow, and more.
 topic-tags: publish, document_services
 ---

-# Forms-centric workflow on OSGi{#forms-centric-workflow-on-osgi}
+# Forms-centric workflow on OSGi {#forms-centric-workflow-on-osgi}

  ![Hero Image](do-not-localize/header.png)